 The symptoms are mild and set in slowly to a point where you get used to feeling tired, getting sick often, having a dull skin and so on.
 You don’t think it’s a problem.

-With time however, taking glutathione can have substantial benefits.
-It may reduce age related symptoms, boost your immunity, reduce the risk of cancer, increase energy levels or even improve memory among many other potential benefits9.
+With time however, taking glutathione has substantial benefits.
+It fights aging, boosts your immunity, reduces risk of cancer, increases energy levels and improves memory among many other health perks.

-If you are still unconvinced, here is a look at how certain factors can impact glutathione production even in otherwise healthy people.
+If you are still convinced, here is a look at how certain factors can impact glutathione production even in otherwise healthy people

 When it comes to genetics and glutathione, the GSS gene is the most significant.
 This gene is responsible for instructing cells to produce glutathione. (https://ghr.nlm.nih.gov/gene/GSS#) Mutations in the GSS gene can cripple its ability to direct glutathione production in cells.
 This condition is called glutathione synthetase deficiency.
 It occurs in three levels: mild, moderate and severe.

-While individuals with moderate and severe glutathione synthetase deficiency are at higher risk for more serious health conditions such as seizures and intellectual disability, the mild form of this deficiency does not manifest itself as noticeably.
+While individuals with moderate and severe glutathione synthetase deficiency will experience serious health conditions such as seizures and intellectual disability, the mild form of this deficiency does not manifest itself as explicitly.